subframe7536/unocss-preset-inview/README.md

 in your component root (`solid-js` as example, but it is framework agnostic)

+A warn will be print in console if the `document` is undefined.

 ```tsx
 import { onCleanup, onMount } from 'solid-js'
 import { useInView } from 'unocss-preset-inview/runtime'